seekpinky/Flatiron_phase5cap/README.md

 Most of our models have an F1 score of around .2.
 The results are far from the perfect F1 score of 1.

 Specifically, we determined our best model, the logistic regression model, compared to the other models because it has a higher recall score, a 59% recall.
 However, the poor performance of precision and drop the F1 score to 19%.
-Therefore, we select the logistic regression model compared to the other models because it has a higher recall score with a slightly lower F1 score.
+However, even if logistic regression has a slightly lower F1 score, we still choose it to be our best model because stake holder's priority is to minimize the number of default loan.
+Hence, regression model is choosen.

 ![logistic_regression](https://user-images.githubusercontent.com/65572411/186773049-65598160-c9df-49aa-a1ae-f525198cca75.png)